Shahid-135/Indic-Hateful-Meme-Dataset/README.md

 If you use the **IndicHM Dataset** in your research, please cite:

-citation coming soon!!!
+Official citation coming soon!!!
 Stay Tuned!!!

 # 🤝 Responsible Research